fossasia/susi_android/README.md

  * Single commit per pull request
  * Reference the issue numbers in the commit message.
 Follow the pattern ``` Fixes #<issue number> <commit message>```
  * The pull request will not get merged until and unless the commits are squashed.
 In case there are multiple commits on the PR, the commit author needs to squash them and not the maintainers cherrypicking and merging squashes.
+ * If the PR is related to any front end change, please attach relevant screenshots in the pull request description.

 ## License